 Forever stamps are not unique to the United States – a variation of them is used in many countries worldwide, including Canada, India, New Zealand, and several countries in Western Europe.

 Global Forever stamps all tend to work in the same ways in that they create convenience for consumers and save money for the postal service industry.

 A USPS Forever stamp is valid to use on a normal-sized, one-ounce letter sent within the United States.
 If your letter is more than one ounce, it will need additional postage.

 However, the best solution to mailing a letter over one ounce is not to add another Forever stamp.
 That’s because each additional ounce will only cost you 20 cents at the post office, while a Forever stamp costs more than this.

-The main reasoning behind USPS offering this type of postage stamp is that it can reduce the costs to print excess top-up stamps.
+The main reason behind USPS offering this type of postage stamp is that it can reduce the costs to print excess top-up stamps.
 These low-value stamps (at values of one cent or two cents) supplement old stamps that no longer equal the current amount necessary for standard postage.
 These kinds of stamps often cost more to print than they are worth.
 USPS Forever stamps alleviate this need, which ultimately saves the postal service money.